ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 **B. Update and Delete a Blacklisted Word in Blacklisted Word Masterdata DB** **(i) Update**

-Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active) the system updates the Blacklisted Word in the Blacklisted Word DB for the code received
+Upon receiving request to update a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system updates the Blacklisted Word in the Blacklisted Word DB for the code received
 1. Validates if all required input parameters have been received as listed below for each specific request
 * word- character (128) - Mandatory
 * descr - character (256) - Optional